rom1nux/mtkimg/readme.txt

    * Option to keep or remove MTK headers.
    * Check for valid "ARM Linux zImage" kernel.
    * Check for valid "GZIP" ramdisk.
+   * Handle kernel and ramdisk with or without MTK header.
    * Check for overflow if kernel or ramdisk is too big at repack time.
    * Option to set compression rate for ramdisk.
    * Easy to use, all parameters are defaulted.